Car accident attorney agencies in Utah

 For moderate injuries, courts in Salt Lake City usually value these at 1 to 3 times your actual medical bills.
 This can even exceed further if your injury is unfortunately severe or permanent.

-And in rare cases where the at-fault party’s actions were particularly intentional or reckless, like street racing or DUI, you may seek punitive damages.
+And in rare scenarios where the at-fault party’s actions were particularly intentional or reckless, like street racing or DUI, you may seek punitive damages.

 Car Accident Claim Timeline in Utah

-Although the 4-year deadline is specified by the government, there is a sequence of deadlines and checklists you need to keep in mind.
+Although the 4-year claim timeline is specified by the government, there is a sequence of deadlines and checklists you need to keep in mind.

 While some of them are legal, others are practical (meaning how long it takes to obtain records, insurance decisions, or repair estimates).